Epidemiology of COVID-19 in Ireland Frequently Asked Questions

 - All unexplained deaths/sudden deaths in residential facilities with a confirmed/suspected COVID-19 cluster/outbreak of illness unless there is a clear alternative cause of death that cannot be related to COVID-19 disease (e.g. trauma)

-A person can be classified as a probable or possible COVID-19 death without laboratory confirmation of COVID-19 based on the criteria for probable and possible cases of COVID-19 as outlined in the case definition linked below.
+A person can be classified as a probable or possible COVID-19 death without laboratory confirmation of COVID-19 based on the criteria for probable and possible cases of COVID-19 as outlined in the case definition.

-Q4.
-Is there a time-lag between cases confirmed and clusters confirmed?
+Q. Is there a time-lag between when cases are confirmed and clusters are confirmed?

 Sometimes, it can occur that there is a time-lag between when cases are confirmed and when clusters are confirmed.
 This can happen as positive individual cases may be identified before a cluster of cases is observed.

-Q7.
-How many of the COVID-19 cases in Ireland have been hospitalised/are currently in hospital?
+Q. How many of the COVID-19 cases have been hospitalised/are currently in hospital?

-The daily epidemiology report which can be found here provides a breakdown of figures for the following:
+The daily, 14 day and weekly COVID-19 epidemiology reports which can be found here provide a breakdown of figures which include:

 • Number of cases